Orthogonal-by-construction augmentation of physics-based input-output models: Theoretical analysis

 where $\hat{\Sigma}^N=(1/N) \sum_{k=0}^{N-1}(y_k-\hat{y}_k)(y_k-\hat{y}_k)^\top$.
 This gives an approximation for the covariance of the parameters, as $\mathrm{Cov}(\hat{\theta}^N)\simeq \frac{1}{N} \hat{P}^N$.

-\begin{thm}[Zero covariance] Under the conditions of Theorem~\ref{thm:consistency}, there is zero covariance between the estimated baseline and learning component parameters, $\hat{\theta}_\mathrm{b}^N$ and $\hat{\theta}_\mathrm{a}^N$, respectively. \end{thm} \begin{pf} According to Theorem~\ref{thm:consistency} the approximation in \eqref{eq:cov_approx} is valid.
+\begin{thm}[Zero covariance] Under the conditions of Theorem~\ref{thm:consistency} and $\Sigma_\mathrm{e}$ being diagonal, the covariance between the estimated baseline and learning component parameters, $\hat{\theta}_\mathrm{b}^N$ and $\hat{\theta}_\mathrm{a}^N$, is zero. \end{thm} \begin{pf} According to Theorem~\ref{thm:consistency} the approximation in \eqref{eq:cov_approx} is valid.
 Then, as the parameter vector $\theta$ is separated into the baseline and learning parts, the gradient $\partial\hat{y}_k/\partial\theta$ can be computed separately: